agilecrm/rest-api/README.md

 ]
 ```

-##4.3 Get the list of pending tasks depending on pending days:
+##4.3 Get the list of pending tasks depending on the number of pending days:
 ###dev/api/tasks/pending/{num-days}
 Method: GET

-	Retrieve the pending tasks of all the users which are given ‘num-days’ days away from the due date.
-It will return a list of task as a JSON Array.
+	- Retrieve the pending tasks of all the users which are ‘num-days’ days away from the due date.
+It will return the list of tasks as a JSON Array.

 ###Using curl
 ```sh